MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.StatusCode** - Status code of the operation result

 - **RMS.Url** - The URL of Rights Management Service Server

+#### Survey.Floodgate.TriggerMet

+Tracks when a device has met the criteria to show a survey.
+Used to assess the health of the survey triggering process as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **CampaignId** – Identifier of a service delivered campaign

+- **SurveyId** – Unique instance of a campaign

+- **SurveyType** – Identifies the type of survey

+#### Survey.UI.Form.Submit

+Tracks when a survey is submitted.
+Used to assess the health of the survey submission process as well as to ensure the signal used to analyze customer issues and health is working properly.

+The following fields are collected:

+- **CampaignId** – Identifier of a service delivered campaign

+- **SurveyId** – Unique instance of a campaign

+- **SurveyType** – Identifies the type of survey

 #### watchAppV2